nblilili/Learn-vuepress/docs/en/00_o2o_audio/05_adv_func/00_call_management/C++.md

 Call the
 [hold](https://developer.juphoon.com/portal/reference/V2.1/windows/C++/html/class_j_c_call.html#aae536642d3d5c785c2ce7d9275f8653a)
-method to hold or release the call on the call object (this operation cannot be performed when the call object is in the held state), and the call hold needs to be turned on or off according to the current call hold of the JCCallItem object State to decide:
+method to maintain or release the call on the call object (this operation cannot be performed when the call object is in the held state), and the call hold needs to be turned on/off according to the current call hold of the JCCallItem object state:

 ``````cpp
 //Get active call object